Avoid These Common Grammatical Errors in Your Paper

 Lengthy sentences that comprise of several ideas without any punctuation could be difficult to understand.
 Often, there is too much information in one sentence.
 Shorter sentences can express the same ideas, in a simpler manner.

-Wrong: The early morning sun flashed golden rays of sunlight on the ocean, and the wild beasts devoured the green shrubs as singing birds soared in the air what a remarkable sight on a summer morning!
+Incorrect: The early morning sun flashed golden rays of sunlight on the ocean, and the wild beasts devoured the green shrubs as singing birds soared in the air what a remarkable sight on a summer morning!

-Right: The early morning sun flashed golden rays of sunlight on the ocean.
+Correct: The early morning sun flashed golden rays of sunlight on the ocean.
 Wild beasts devoured green shrubs as birds sang and soared in the air.
 What a remarkable sight on a summer morning!

 Academic writing takes effort, but it can be very rewarding.
 Keep an eye out for common grammatical errors.
 Often plagiarism is accidental, so double check to ensure that you have not plagiarized.
 Proofreading is very important.
 Never be in such a hurry that you neglect to proofread your work.
 Let us hope you have a successful journal submission at the first go!